Make-School-Courses/MOB-2.2-Game-Development/Lessons/08-SceneKit/Lesson.md

 <!-- v -->

 We are done setting up the clean project.
-Now the rest will be done in pairs :)
+Now the rest will be done by you :)

 <!-- > -->

 ## An Exercise

 Follow the instructions [here](https://github.com/Make-School-Courses/MOB-2.2-Game-Development/blob/master/Lessons/08-SceneKit/assets/instructions.md).
-You'll need the project we prepared before to start with a blank game.
+You'll need the project we prepared before to start with an empty scene.

 <!-- > -->